Download the programme poster here: jpg / pdf

 8:00 pm – 10:00 pm | Studio Alta, U Výstaviště 21, Prague 7

-Opening screening of the international platform of alternative distribution for creative documentaries KineDok 2019.
-Czech premiere of the film Days of Madness by Damian Nenadić.
+Opening screening of the international platform of alternative distribution for creative documentaries KineDok 2019 brings to Studio Alta an animated documentary Apart followed by a Czech premiere of Days of Madness by Damian Nenadić.
 Days of Madness portrays an incredible odyssey of two mentally diverse and unjustly rejected people, who are learning to accept the state they are in, while facing the blindness of the society and the health system that made them addicts.
-Followed by Q&A with Damian Nenadić after the screening.
+Followed by Q&A.

 10 am – 11:15 am | Cervantes Institute, Cinema Hall